T +44 20 7532 1778

 Katy is an associate in the Energy, Infrastructure, Project and Asset Finance (EIPAF) Group in the London office.
 Her primary focus areas are project finance and energy and environmental matters, having previously worked for the United Nations in the international environmental law and policy fields.
 Katy joined the Firm as a trainee in August 2012 and qualified in August 2014, after spending six months overseas in our Singapore office working on corporate transactions in Southeast Asia.

 Katy is committed to pro-bono work and contributes significant time to pro-bono projects per year.
-Katy was awarded the overall pro bono contribution award in 2014 and a Volunteer Leadership Award in 2017.
+Katy was awarded the overall pro bono contribution award in 2014, a Volunteer Leadership Award in 2017 and a Volunteer Leadership Award and the Global Citizenship Cup in 2018.

 Representing EnerjiSA Enerji Uretim A.S. in connection with the development of up to 5 GW of merchant power assets in Turkey (including hydro, CCGT, wind and lignite), which has raised €1.9 billion of project debt to date through a portfolio financing, including international and domestic syndicated banks, DFIs, export credit agencies, EBRD, IFC and EIB.